dqhntt/CMPT-135---Assignment-5/README.txt

 Names of Team Members
 ---------------------
 Name: 			Student Number:
 Aotian Chen 	301360315
 Hieu Duong		301380066

 Instructions for Compiling and Running
 --------------------------------------
+Unzip archive to folder "a5".
-Under the "CMPT-135---Assignment-5" folder, type "make" in the shell to make an all the files.
+Under that folder, type "make" in the shell to make all the necessary files and run the program.

+In the rare event that the program can't be compiled, a pre-compiled binary executable named "main" is provided in that folder.
+To run this backup, type "./main" from within this folder.

 Limitations